SaipingZhang/PeQuENet/README.md

 Parameters are set in 3frames_mfqev2_1G.yml.

-Every time you run train.py, a folder neamed exp will be generated.
+Every time you run train.py, a folder neamed "exp" will be generated.
 Delete it or rename it if you want to re-run train.py.

 ### 2.4.
 Pre-trained model